MaceoBasse/MaceoBasse/README.md

 I'm a student who lives in France.
 I'm learning how to code.
 I love making and designing webpages with HTML, CSS and JS (and possible React in the future).
 It's fun to code something that anyone on the web can easily see.
 I also enjoy programming in Python because they challenge me more.
 I love it when I can finally solve a difficult problem.

-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning VueJs.
-- 🔭 I’m currently working on creating webpages and learning how to progam.
+- 🔭 I’m currently working on creating app and learning how to progam.
 - 😀 I like to code, read, and play basketball in my free time.
 - ⚡ Fun fact: My first line of code was not "Hello World!"